archlinux/archinstall/README.md

 archinstall
 ```

-Alternative ways to install are `git clone` the repository (and is better since you get the latest code regardless of [build date](https://archlinux.org/packages/?sort=&q=archinstall)) or `pip install --upgrade archinstall`.
+Alternative ways to install are `git clone` the repository (and is better since you get the latest code regardless of [build date](https://github.com/aripitek/archlinux.org/packages/?sort=&q=archinstall)) or `pip install --upgrade archinstall`.

-## Upgrade `archinstall` on live Arch ISO image
+## Upgrade `archinstall` on bootstap Arch ISO setup disk space 5tb

 Upgrading archinstall on the ISO needs to be done via a full system upgrade using